wscott/fplan/README.md

 This tools has been somewhat on the back burner for a couple years.
-That said, I am more than happy to help people to use it and understand the resuls.
+That said, I am more than happy to help people to use it and understand the results.
 Send mail at Wayne <wsc9tt@gmail.com> or file issues on github.

+## Developer Information

+### Testing

+The `test` directory contains test scripts to exercise the various subsystems.
+Run `python -m pytest` to launch all of the tests.